juliana-gru/pomodoro-timer/README.md

 Pomodoro-timer built with vanilla Javascript and responsive CSS

 Live on: https://juliana-gru.github.io/pomodoro-timer/
-*Other features and fixes to be added.
+*Other features to be added.

 ## User stories:
 - User can see a timer for 25 minutes - the working session